 Amend the bill, as and if amended, SECTION 1, by striking Section 1-7-95(A) and inserting:

 (A) Notwithstanding any other provision of law, when the Attorney General brings or defends an action in the name of the State of South Carolina pursuant to any power granted by common law, the Constitution of this State, or any provision of law, the Attorney General acts in the public interest of the State of South Carolina and not as the legal representative or attorney of any department or agency of state government, including the executive, legislative, and judicial branches or any of the boards connected therewith.
 Such departments, agencies, or boards are not parties to these actions, and the documents or electronically stored information of such departments, agencies, or boards are not in the possession, custody, or control of the Attorney General.
+However, when documents in the possession, custody, or control of any department, agency, or board of state government are requested in discovery in such an action, the Attorney General shall identify the department, agency, or board and their counsel and facilitate the production of such documents from the department, agency, or board of state government in response to a subpoena.

 Renumber sections to conform.